Groundwater Contaminant Transport: |

 computations.
 For one-dimensional dispersion, the chemical plume is uniformly

-distributed across the aquifer's height and width. y and z are not
+distributed across the groundwater aquifer's height and width. y and z are not

 variables, so they cannot be computed.